CatalanCabbage/notes/system-design/7-databases.md

 [Why Quora uses SQL and not NoSQL](https://www.quora.com/Why-does-Quora-use-MySQL-as-the-data-store-instead-of-NoSQLs-such-as-Cassandra-MongoDB-or-CouchDB-Are-they-doing-any-JOINs-over-MySQL-Are-there-plans-to-switch-to-another-DB)

+---

 ## Polyglot Persistence
 Using several different persistence technologies to fulfil different persistence requirements in an application.
+However, integration of all data stores increases complexity.

 Eg: An FB-esque application:
 |Feature|DB|Example|